#5 Lead Shot Ammo: #5 Lead Shot Explained

-Most boxes of #5 will have a pheasant on them so naturally, that’s the primary use.
-Duck and turkey hunters also have great things to say about this ammo type so it’s actually pretty good for any types of game bird and small critters like squirrels.
-The lead gives a lot of penetration so you can hit pheasants on the run who dart behind bushes and other foliage and you get quite a bit of velocity so you can hit flying ducks well.
-The key advantage is the higher pellet count which averages about 170 pellets when compared to 135 in a one ounce load of #4 shot.
+Most boxes of #5 will have a pheasant on them, which is the first clue for its primary use.
+Giving plenty of penetration, this ammo allows you to hit pheasants on the run that dart behind bushes and other foliage.
+It also gives quite a bit of velocity, making it just as ideal for hitting flying ducks as well.
+Duck and turkey hunters have great things to say about this ammo type for game bird and small critters like squirrels.
+The key advantage is the higher pellet count, which averages about 170 pellets when compared to 135 in a one-ounce load of #4 shot.

 Clays and Targets

-#5 lead is pretty nice for backyard clay shooting though some prefer steel for this particular application.
+#5 lead is a nice choice for backyard clay shooting, though some prefer steel for this particular application.
 It can depend on where you live and how you feel about using lead shot.
-If you have a well, you might opt for steel if you’re shooting shells on a regular basis.
+If you have a well, you might opt for steel as a regular shooter.
 Target shooting with #5 can be a lot of fun and it can also help you determine things like the maximum effective range of your shotgun, different choke settings, and different shell sizes.
-All of these factors can make a significant difference in your approach to shooting and can give you an excellent feel for what would be best to hunt with later on if you choose to do so.
+All of these factors can make a significant difference in your approach to shooting, and can give you an excellent feel for what ammo is best to hunt with.

 Property and Home Defense

-#5 lead can penetrate into ballistics gel from between 2-4 inches at 10-20 yards and over an inch at 50 yards.
-Any trespasser, be it human or animal, will definitely be stopped at close range.
-Small, far away animals may be killed but this can depend on your familiarity with your weapon.
-Rabbits are especially destructive and fast so a #5 or smaller is definitely going to be your friend here.
-For home defense, anything classified as birdshot might not be your first choice as it does not penetrate as well as heavier shot, such as 00 Buck.
+#5 lead can penetrate into ballistics gel from between two to four inches at 10 to 20 yards, and over an inch at 50 yards.
+Any trespasser, be it human or animal, will be stopped at close range.
+Small, far-away animals may be killed, but this can depend on your familiarity with your weapon.
+For home defense, anything classified as bird shot might not be your first choice, as it does not penetrate as well as heavier shot, such as 00 buck.

-#5 lead shot is a great versatile bird and small animal shot but as with all ammo, make sure lead is ok to use where you plan to hunt so you don’t walk away with a hefty fine.
+#5 lead shot is a versatile shot, but as with all ammo, make sure lead is okay to use where you plan to hunt, so you don’t walk away with a hefty fine.